2moe/envpath/Readme.md

 [dir.your-os-name]
 ```

-This is a good approach, but is there a more universal method?"
+This is a good approach, but is there a more universal method?

 So people thought of using environment variables.
 You must have thought of the XDG specification, so the plan is to use `$XDG_DATA_HOME/[your-appname]/` on all platforms.
 Unfortunately, not all platforms support it, so we choose the more universal `$HOME`.